What we will cover:

 Several WordPress plugins also allow you to add meta tags to your post.
 While search engines don’t rely as heavily on meta tags as they once did, it certainly doesn’t hurt your site to have clear tags describing its content to search engines.

 You are able to add these tags while you are setting up your post, and it doesn’t involve any of the html coding that it would if you weren’t using a CMS.
+This is perhaps, one of the mega benefits of WordPress that has made it so popular.

 Lastly, one of the biggest advantages of WordPress is its affordability.
 Being an open-source platform, it is free to use.
 Also, many of its highly-beneficial plugins are free, and there are more than a few decent themes that are free as well.